-A company may use simplifications, approximations and modeling techniques to calculate the Stochastic Reserve required by this section if the company can demonstrate that the use of such techniques does not understate the reserve by a material amount.
+A company may use simplifications, approximations and modeling efficiency techniques to calculate the Net Premium Reserve, the Deterministic Reserve and/or the Stochastic Reserve required by this section if the company can demonstrate that the use of such techniques does not understate the reserve by a material amount and the expected value of the reserve calculated using simplifications, approximations and modeling efficiency techniques is not less than the expected value of the reserve calculated that does not use them.

-For companies where term conversions are significant, some actuaries would include additional decrements in the term line to take into account policies converting to whole life policies.
+For companies for which term conversions are significant, some actuaries would include additional decrements in the term line to take into account policies converting to whole life policies.
 The impact (i.e., additional cash flows from the conversion or purchase) would be included in the cash flow projection to take into account the impact of the policies converting.
 Some actuaries would reflect this impact using a "cost of conversion or purchase" charge or credit from studies on the cost of term conversions.

-The cost / credit of conversion or purchase could be determined by projecting some typical post-conversion or purchased policies using appropriate prudent estimate assumptions and including this cost / credit at the point of conversion or purchase.
-Some actuaries may consider reflecting the potential of mortality anti-selection and other option-specific behavior.
+The cost / credit of conversion or purchase could be determined by projecting some typical post-conversion or -purchased policies using appropriate prudent estimate assumptions and including this cost / credit at the point of conversion or purchase.
+Some actuaries may consider reflecting the potential of mortality antiselection and other option-specific behavior.